 The Flexibility of Warm White LED String Lighting

-Our warm white LEDs look similar to traditional incandescent lights and aren’t as harsh as perhaps some of the pure white varieties you’ve seen.
-As the name indicates, they give off a warm glow and are perfect for subtle lighting inside your home’s décor.
-You can easily add this glowing touch by leaving the lights on the mantel, minus the Christmas greenery, leaving the indoor lights you hung around doorways and windows up for a little while longer, or by using battery-operated LED lights in small décor projects, such as table centerpieces.
-We've found plenty of instances of LED light strands stuffed into empty wine and beer bottles on Pinterest.
+Our warm white LEDs look similar to traditional incandescent lights, and aren’t as stark looking, as some of the pure white varieties you might have seen.
+As the name indicates, they give off a warm glow, and are perfect for subtle lighting inside or outside your home.
+You can easily add this glowing touch by leaving the lights on the mantel (minus the Christmas greenery), leaving the lights you put on the tree in the front yard up for a little while longer, or by using battery-operated LED lights in small décor projects (such as lighted flower arrangements or firefly jars - We've also found plenty of instances of LED light strands stuffed into empty wine and beer bottles on Pinterest).

-If you’re really really into using lights as décor accents, you can get really wild with our LED Color-Rite line as they’re completely interchangeable.
-The bulbs are easily unscrewed, allowing you to mix and match colors from all of your sets.
-This line offers a massive amount of creative opportunity.
+If you’re really into using lights as décor accents, you can get creative with our LED Color-Rite line.
+The bulbs on the Color-Rite Line are completely interchangeable, allowing you to mix and match colors, or create your own custom color combination.

 Mostly, we’ve found that people just love the warmth of the warm white LED.
 Martha Stewart turned ordinary vases into a stunning set of glowing pieces with just a little ribbon and lights.
-Blogger itsyBelle uses cupcake liners to turn her light strands into cute girly party lights.
 The creative force behind le Frufru made adorable lampshades for light strands out of colored paper, though we’re pretty sure you can accomplish the same look with Dixie cups.
 Rebecca’s DIY used small plastic cups and fabric to make some funky shades for her lights.
 Mallory Jane at Hayseed Homemakin’ made an ordinary strand of warm white into something fluffy and beautiful with a little lacy ribbon.
 Amy at DIYLife did something similar with leftover tulle from a tutu making project she’d done.

-You can use your lights in larger crafting projects, too.
-This lit-up curtain is made with pure white LED lights, but a warmer look could be created with the white warm.
-Here’s a simple, though elegant piece achieved with warm white lights and a canvas.
-Apartment Therapy used a strand of LEDs to spell out “YUM” in a kitchen and in a similar project, these lights were fashioned on the wall in the shape of a beautiful tree.
-Here’s another that lights up a painted wall.
-And another.
-Add a few clothespins and some cherished photos or children’s artwork and turn a wall into a glowing gallery.
-Or, you can just use the lights as you would any other kind of trim for a lit up 3D type effect.
+You can use your lights in larger crafting projects too.
+This lit-up curtain is made with pure white LED lights, but a warmer look could be created with the warm white LEDs.
+Apartment Therapy used a strand of LEDs to spell out “YUM” in a kitchen, and a similar project used a few clothespins and some cherished photos or children’s artwork, to turn a wall into a glowing gallery.
+Or, you can just use the lights as you would any other kind of trim, for a lit up 3D type effect.